OpenAI signs Pentagon deal as Donald Trump blacklists Anthropic: Here’s what happened

 Edited By: Divya | Published By: Divya | Published: Feb 28, 2026, 02:19 PM (IST)

-The dispute reportedly was based on how the US military could use AI tools.
+The dispute reportedly centred around how the US military could use AI tools.
 Anthropic had maintained that it would not allow its models to be used for mass domestic surveillance or for fully autonomous weapons systems.

+The Pentagon, however, insisted that AI vendors must allow their models to be used for any “lawful purpose.”
+When Anthropic refused to remove those restrictions, tensions escalated quickly.

 Anthropic has said it plans to challenge the designation legally, arguing that its safeguards are about safety, not obstruction.